canonical/design.ubuntu.com/audiences/index.md

 For example, it is tempting to think of server software as being appropriate for more “advanced” users, and to assign some weight to the developer slider for server materials, but that is a mistake.
 Documentation for the server edition of Ubuntu might have no Developer weighting at all, as it might purely be for deployment of the product as is.

-The Developer weighting is appropriate for API documentation, or developer guides or recipes, both for those who develop Ubuntu itself and those who are building software for use with Ubuntu, it’s about reflecting the voice of the work itself.
+The Developer weighting is appropriate for API documentation, or developer guides or recipes, both for those who develop Ubuntu itself and those who are building software for use with Ubuntu, it&#8217;s about reflecting the voice of the work itself.

 <div class="box-grey vertical-align vertical-align--image-left">
 <p><img class="vertical-align__image" src="https://assets.ubuntu.com/v1/e9f11635-information-link.png" alt="information-link" width="32" height="32" /></p>